A Beginner’s Guide to Creating a TypeScript Starter Project

 If you run the command, you’ll see that Cypress will install some demo tests against an application they have online.
 The demo tests are incredibly helpful to see what Cypress can do and how to do it.
 I’d recommend you go through them and play around with Cypress yourself based on these tests.

-When you’re done with that, you can delete all files in the cypress/integration
+When you’re done with that, you can delete all files in the cypress/integration, cypress/fixtures and cypress/screenshots folders.

 We’ve come to the end of this tutorial, and it’s time for some clean-up, so your new projects won’t be created with demo code.
 You can empty the following files: